 The City School originated in 1987 from some simple questions: "Why are some people homeless?
 Why don't we learn about it in school?
 What can we do about it?"
 Those questions from students at Milton Academy helped launch Youth Outreach Weekends, where adult mentors guided teens on service retreat weekends to help uncover the root causes of homelessness -- and devise actions they could take on homelessness and other issues they cared about.
-At The City School, the Youth Outreach Weekend program continues to this day.

 From that start, the Summer Leadership Program began in 1995 as a way to intentfully continue the learning that many young people received on the weekends.
 The Summer Leadership Program was a collaboration between Cathedral High School, Boston Latin School, and Milton Academy, bringing together a diverse range of teens for hands-on leadership training, seminars on some of the most pressing issues of the day, and a focus on building community and bridging relationships.
 Today, the Summer Leadership Program brings together youth from across Boston's diverse neighborhoods and from many suburbs, and has expanded to include internships at local nonprofits for all teen participants, and Community Action Projects where the students develop and implement concrete, meaningful projects throughout the city.